Click on the PDF below to download either the Invitation Letter and/or the Application Form.

 Because the show is held on common land your entry donation takes the form of a donation.
 To increase the value of that donation, without any extra cost to you, and provided you are a UK taxpayer, please tick the Gift Aid box on the Ticket Application Form.
 This allows us to claim from the taxman an extra 25% of the value of your entry ticket donation above the minimum and adds to the amount we’ll be able to donate to charities and other good causes.

 The organisers, Rotary in Harpenden, request that exhibitors remain on the Common until at least 5.30pm.
 This is to minimise congestion when vehicles are arriving through the afternoon.
-We would also like to point out that barbecues are not permitted on the Common and as we are so limited for space, gazebos will not be allowed.
+We would also like to point out that barbecues are not permitted on the Common and as we are very limited for space, gazebos will not be allowed.